kubernetes/enhancements/keps/sig-network/6116-endpointselector/README.md

 #### API Confusion

-Introducing a resource that partially overlaps with `Service` risks confusion about which to use when.
-This is mitigated by making the relationship explicit:
+Introducing a resource that partially overlaps with `Service` risks confusion about which to use when. `Service` remains the API for a frontend, DNS, and kube-proxy semantics. `EndpointSelector` is the API for managed backend selection where those Service semantics are unwanted or actively harmful.
-`Service` creates an `EndpointSelector` on behalf of users; `EndpointSelector` is the right choice only when `Service`'s additional semantics — ClusterIP, DNS, kube-proxy routing — are unwanted or actively harmful.

 ## Design Details

 ### Current State

-Today, the `endpointslice-controller` reads changes to `Service` and `Pod` objects to manage `EndpointSlices`.
-When a `Service` with a pod selector is created or updated, the controller creates or updates `EndpointSlices` to reflect the set of pods matching that selector.
-A `Service` with a nil pod selector or type `ExternalName` is ignored and produces no `EndpointSlice`;
-the controller preserves this nil selector opt-out behavior when creating derived `EndpointSelector` objects.
-When a pod changes status (for example, becomes ready), the controller updates the relevant `EndpointSlices` accordingly.
-When the `Service` is deleted, the controller garbage collects the owned `EndpointSlices`.
+Today, the `endpointslice-controller` reads changes to `Service` and `Pod` objects to manage Service-owned `EndpointSlices`.
+When a `Service` with a pod selector is created or updated, the controller creates or updates `EndpointSlices` to reflect matching pods.
+A `Service` with a nil pod selector or type `ExternalName` is ignored.
+When a pod changes status, the controller updates the relevant EndpointSlices; when a Service is deleted, it garbage collects the slices it owns.

 ### Proposed Implementation

-When the `EndpointSelector` feature gate is enabled, the `endpointslice-controller` watches `EndpointSelector` objects instead of `Service`.
-This is a purposeful structural refactor to prevent duplication bugs and ensure that the same reconciliation logic applies to both `Service`-owned and `EndpointSelector`-owned slices.
-If the `EndpointSelector` API is not yet available on the API server when the gate is enabled — detectable via informer registration failure — the controller falls back to `Service`-watching until the API becomes accessible, then transitions automatically.
-A new controller (the `service-endpointselector-controller`) in `kube-controller-manager` watches `Service` objects and creates an `EndpointSelector` for each `Service` with a pod selector, ensuring backwards compatibility. `Service` resources without a pod selector will NOT result in an `EndpointSelector` being created.
-The `Service` remains the source of truth; the `EndpointSelector` is a derived resource managed by the `Service` controller.
-Users and tooling that interact with `Services` and their `EndpointSlices` observe the same functional behavior.
+When the `EndpointSelector` feature gate is enabled, the `endpointslice-controller` adds an `EndpointSelector` watch while retaining its existing `Service` watch.
+Service and EndpointSelector events enqueue their own reconciliation keys and produce only their respective EndpointSlices.
+A Service-derived projection is excluded from EndpointSelector EndpointSlice reconciliation, preventing duplicate slices.

+The `service-endpointselector-controller` watches selector-based Services and maintains their projections asynchronously.
+Services without a pod selector do not get a projection.
+A failed projection write is retried independently and does not affect Service EndpointSlice reconciliation.

 ### API Definition